HugoPhi/lrkit/README.md

 # Learn Kit

 This is a task-oriented test frame work for learning algorithms.
-We provide two API version: numpy & jax.
+We provide two API version: `numpy` & `jax`.
 You can import them as submodules.
 For example, if you want to use `jax` version:

 ```bash
 git submodule add -b jax https://github.com/tibless/lrkit.git ./plugins/lrkit